 Notes to editors:

-- The Early Years Team within the relevant Health and Social Care Trust must be aware that a setting or individual is providing childcare for keyworker or vulnerable children (as per the definition on the Family Support NI website).
+- The Early Years Team within the relevant Health and Social Care Trust must be aware that a setting or individual is providing childcare for keyworker or vulnerable children (as per the definition on the Family Support NI website, external link opens in a new window/tab).

 - Endorsement by the Early Years Team is a prerequisite to applying for assistance under the open settings element of this scheme.
 Early Years Teams will take account of the demand for the service in deciding whether they will endorse the re-opening of the provision.

-- Media queries to the DE Press Office at email@example.com or DoH Press Office by email: firstname.lastname@example.org.
+- Media queries to the DE Press Office at email@example.com or DoH Press Office by email at firstname.lastname@example.org.
 Out of hours please contact the Duty Press Office on 028 9037 8110.